Nat34/Projects/php.md

 ## General Knowledge

 #### 1. Explain what the modulus operator does.

-	* Answer: The modulus operator returns the remainder from integer division.
+The modulus operator returns the remainder from integer division.

-	* Examples:
+**Examples**

 ```
 <?php